 John Temple becomes the first American elected to the town council.
 U.S. Army Lt.
 E.O.C.
 Ord conducts the first American survey of Los Angeles.
 A city water department is established.
 Agustin Olvera is appointed by the U.S. Military Governor of California, Major General Bennet Riley, to serve as a judge in Los Angeles.

 Los Angeles is established as one of California’s original counties (February 18).
 The county government is established following the first county election in April.
 Los Angeles is incorporated as an American city (April 4) and Alpheus P. Hodges becomes its first elected mayor.
 The U.S. Census records 1,610 people in the City of Los Angeles and 3,530 people for all Los Angeles County.
 Los Angeles gets its first Post Office.
 Los Angeles’ first Protestant church services (Methodist) are held by the Rev. J. W. Brier.
 The first African-American to settle in Los Angeles is, Peter Biggs, a barber and escaped slave.
-The first U.S. Census is taken in Los Angeles County.
 Two Chinese men are listed in the census.
 Los Angeles’ first hotel, The Bella Union, is built.
 Los Angeles County is the nation's number one wine-producing county.
 The first palm tree in Los Angeles is believed to have been brought in from the desert and replanted on San Pedro Street sometime during this decade.